Alaska Cruise

 What you'll need to plan

-Search directly through Royal Caribbean across an extended date range.
-They run sales regularly and booking early gets you the best price.
+Search Royal Caribbean directly across an extended date range.
+They run sales regularly and prices can vary a lot depending on when you book and when you sail.

 • Flights

-If you're not within driving distance of Seattle.
-Use credit card points if you have them.
-Seattle is a major hub with plenty of award options.
+Into and out of Seattle.
+If you're using credit card points, Seattle is a major hub with solid award options.

 • Hotel

-One or a few nights in Seattle or Washington state before the cruise, if preferred.
+One or two nights in Seattle before the cruise if you're flying in from out of town.

 Money